SoulFireMage/Katiya_Starship/content/mathsummaries/Complex Analysis_ Leverage Map.md

 **Taking R → ∞:**
 $$\int_{-\infty}^{\infty} \frac{dx}{1+x^2} = \pi$$

-**Why this matters:** The complex plane reveals *why* the answer is π.
+**Importance:** The complex plane reveals *why* the answer is π.
 The pole at z = i, sitting at distance 1 from the real line, contributes the residue that gives π.
 The geometry of singularities controls real integrals.

 ---